packetinspector/Tufin/USP-Generator/Readme.md

 This is all client side JS.
 No server neeed to run.
 You can drag the index.html to your browser or simply use the hosted version.

+If you want to use the API functions you'll need to upload this to the ST server due to CORS.

 To change the number of zones edit the variable at the top of the JS:
 ```javascript
 var number_of_zones = 3;